HELLENIC NEWS OF AMERICA: A UNIFYING FORCE FOR HELLENISM

 The HNA has inspired many and contributes largely to the preservation of the Hellenic identity and tradition in America.
 Greek Americans have a strong desire to come together and be heard as a community.
 This desire stems from the innate instinct to maintain and propagate the Greek heritage and identity.
 Thus, the HNA has emerged as a focal point for networking and cohesion as a community.
 Through this forum, the HNA covers and promotes the community events pertaining to the arts, business, religion, community and more.

-Join our mailing list, like us on Facebook, check us out on the Web and LinkedIn or drop us a line.
-Stay connected with us!
+Join our mailing list, subscribe to our monthly print edition, like us on Facebook, follow us on Instagram or drop us a line.
+Either way, stay connected with us!